Frosteus/Libft/README.md

-ft_quicksort() - realization of quick sort algorithm. ft_sqrt() - custom realization of sqrt function. ft_str_word_ctr() - this function counts "words" in str pointer delimited with specified character.
+ft_quicksort() - realization of quick sort algorithm. ft_sqrt() - custom realization of sqrt function. ft_str_word_ctr() - this function counts "words" in str pointer delimited with specified character. ft_swap - function to swap two values by pointers using memcpy.